 We needed £49,500 to finish the building, but the money has now been raised.
 We want to say "thank you" to all those who gave; because of your generosity the construction of the two storey building is nearly finished.

 "Learn to do good; Seek justice, Reprove the ruthless, Defend the orphan, Plead for the widow"

 How you can help.

-There are two ways you can contribute:
+There are three ways you can contribute:

 Back in 2008, the tribal district of Kandhmal was hit by religious violence and riots.
 More than 18,000 people were reported injured and 50,000 displaced.
 Many died, some of whom were burnt alive.
 Families were shattered and people desperately searched for food and shelter.
 Unfortunately, when government help arrived it was too late for thousands who had already been affected.
 Even relief camps where victims took shelter were short of food and resources.
 In the aftermath of the riots, relief camps organised by Destiny Ministries in Kambarikia found a young girl weeping helplessly beside a stack of hay.
 This girl was 5-year-old Seema, whose parents tragically died in the violence.
 Seema had nowhere to go and had no relative to turn to.
 A local pastor brought her to the orphanage, where 12-year-old Seema now lives.
 Her memories of that terrible time are now blurred, but not yet faded.
 Now, at the orphanage, she feels safe.
 Today, because of the support of Solomon, his team and Destiny Ministries, she gets the food, shelter, education and the support she needs to work through the emotional impact of the violence and build a positive future.